michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

 6. Click "Next: Configure & RUN ACFSA V2.0 ".
 7. Fill up the different fields according to Configure & Run inputs below, activate as default, and check [1] for more details.
 8. Click "Run ACFSA"-All other figures will be closed now, including the GUI activation window, and the algorithm will run.
 Do not press newly created figures when MATLAB runs, as it might distort the activation output figures.
-9. Enjoy the new selected minimal sensor data set, appearing in the repo/results/<CONFIG> folder name (see "output.txt" for main output and others in "supporting output")
+9. Enjoy the new selected minimal sensor data set, appearing in the repo/results/CONFIG folder name (see "output.txt" for main output and others in "supporting output")

 ## Activation notes:
 1. We suggest first activate the ACFSA V2.0 on the default dataset found in "[Repo local address]/Open Source/examples/measurement_data_default_data_set.xlsx".
-If any errors occur during this run, please get in touch with michaelfaran [at]gmail.com for assistance.
+If any errors happen during this run, please reach out to michaelfaran [at] gmail.com for help.
 2. If you encounter an error during the run of your own data set, please see the current limitations of the scheme below.
 If this does not solve the issue, please contact michaelfaran[at]gmail.com for assistance.

 ## Scheme Current Limitations: